GovTechSG/rubopolis/README.md

 ## Installation
 Add rubopolis gem to you application:
 ```
-TODO
+gem 'rubopolis', require: false
 ```

 ## Contribute
 Contributions are welcome!

-Fork the repository
+1. Fork the repository
-Write code and tests
+2. Write code and tests
-Submit a PR
+3. Submit a PR